Are you looking for the best places to visit in Shropshire? From exploring Ludlow to Iron Bridge, this is what to do in Shropshire!

 For me, it’s views like this which is why I loved Shropshire so much!

-On the way from Shrewsbury to Ludlow, you have to pass through a tiny village called Church Stretton.
+On the way from Shrewsbury to Ludlow, you have to pass through a tiny place called Church Stretton, a stunning village to visit in Shropshire.

 If you make a slight detour into the hills, you will drive along the Burway Road.
 This is billed as one of the most scenic roads in the UK, and it did not disappoint.
 The views as you get higher and higher are just spectacular.